 - Apple Trailers used to have a page for Nation's Pride, a Nazi propaganda film that is actually a Movie Within A Movie from Inglourious Basterds.

-- Iron Man 2 promotions included commercials for Stark Expo (even one from 1974).
+- Iron Man 2 promotions included commercials for the Stark Expo (even one from 1974).

 - Black Dynamite has FightSmackInTheOrphanage.org, an organization to help kids get off smack "because orphans don't have parents".